6 Reasons Why Data Privacy Is Important For Businesses

 Overview of Data Privacy

-In its simplest form, data privacy is the concept of keeping individuals’ personal data as private as possible.
+Data privacy refers to the concept of keeping individuals’ personal data as private as possible.

-Well, privacy does not mean that you can’t collect, use, or share personal data — it means that you should do so while providing appropriate protection.
+Well, privacy does not mean you can’t collect, use, or share personal data — it means you should do so transparently while obtaining adequate legal consent from individuals and providing appropriate protections.

 • General Data Protection Regulation (GDPR)